inuwamobarak/inuwamobarak/README.md

 👋

 I am Inuwa Mobarak, welcome to my GitHub.
 I am excited by data, maths, and stats and the practice of making them do things together.
-I am open to tasks and projects in the data field, reach me lets discuss on any of my socials in my profile at your right.
+I am open to tasks and projects in the data field.
+Reach me let's discuss on any of my socials.

 - 🌱 My website here https://mobarak.mystrikingly.com